RicoPleasure/RicoPleasure/README.md

 **`Digital Craftsman (Developer)`**

-I did not called myself a digital craftsman because I'm very good at doing what I do.
-It's just that I put 100% of me on whatever gout put me to do.
-I started as a kid with 13yo trying to make some websites for me and to my father and since then I never stopped with software development.
-Now I'm 18yo and I just got into University and I will keep doing this till I reach greatness.
+I did not called myself a digital craftsman because I'm very good at doing what I do, it's just that I put 100% of me on whatever gout put me to do.
+My journey in software development began when I was 13, building websites for myself and my father.
+Since then, I’ve been continuously growing my skills and passion for coding.
+Now, at 18, I’m pursuing a degree in Computer Science and remain committed to achieving excellence in the field.
 You can reach me out on my social media.

 ### Connect with me: